unilincoln/ICT-Policies/Acceptable Use Policy.rst

 Under normal circumstances the individual(s) concerned will be notified in advance, unless, in the opinion of the authoriser, the notification would make it difficult to prevent or detect wrongdoing.

-Statistics and data relating to the use of University ICT resources may be made available to third parties, such as the police, in accordance with English law.
+Statistics and data relating to the use of University ICT Resources may be made available to third parties, such as the police, in accordance with English law.
 This may occur when a lawful request for this information is received or when the University is legally obliged to, or it is appropriate to do so for other reasons.

 The University also reserves the right to demand that passwords and decryption keys, where used, be made available, so that it is able to fulfil its right of access to material when a lawful request for this information is received or when the University is legally obliged to.